ethanwhite/moore-ddd/supplement.md

-We will develop predictive models using a combination of data-driven and theory-driven approaches, using large compilations of ecological data to guide the improvement of both approaches and to determine the most promising routes forward.
+We will develop predictive models using a combination of data-driven and theory-driven approaches, using large compilations of ecological data to guide the improvement of both approaches.
 We will use far more comprehensive and sophisticated data compilations than have been brought to bear on these questions before, including data on 100s of millions of species occurrence records, high temporal resolution climate and land use data (rather than long-term averages), and newly available text-mining and compilation-based datasets on large numbers of species traits and species interactions.

 ## 1.3 Measuring Progress